taylanmayckon/taylanmayckon/README.md

 ## Hey there, I'm Taylan Mayckon!
 Here's a quick overview of me.

-- Currently a phase 1 student at EmbarcaTech
+- Embedded Systems Resident at EmbarcaTech
 - Former developer of the F-Carranca Aerodesign telemetry system
 - Founding member of the new robotics team at UNIVASF, Caatronics
 - Computer Engineering Student at UNIVASF